DUDU0123/PAY_MANAGER_APP/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+This app helps to manage the payment data.
+To run this app by cloning the project, follow the steps given below:

+1. Clone this repository
+2. After cloning, open the project in your IDE.
+3. Run flutter pub get command in terminal after pointing to the project folder.
+4. And try to run flutter packages pub run build_runner watch --use-polling-watcher --delete-conflicting-outputs this commonad to avoid any conflict, in this project its using mobx state management.
+So make sure to run the code in terminal to avoid any conflict.
+5. Now the project is ready to run.
+6. Run the application in any emulator or real device.

+To download and install the live application, check out [Amazon Appstore].